schmitz-ilias/ILIAS/Services/MetaData/ROADMAP.md

 # Roadmap

+### Performance
+Check the performance of the repository, as a lot of cloning of structures is happening there.
+An easy first step towards improving performance should be unsetting the clones when appropriate.

 ### Location Type
 Check whether the field 'location_type' in the table 'il_meta_location' can be removed.
 Location type can be set in